 As microbial life on earth is rich and diverse, so are the various outcomes of contamination.
 Glucoamylase containing microbes are perhaps some of the most threatening to brewers.
 These enzymes chew up the longer chain carbohydrate molecules down to sugars, to ferment them for energy.
 This can result in low body beers, higher than expected ethanol levels, and dreaded bottle bombs upon packaging.
 Many glucoamylase containing yeast, such as S. diastaticus, are nearly impossible to separate morphologically by microscopy, making their detection difficult except by purposely designed PCR or enzyme biochemistry assays.
 These can be valuable, but also time consuming and expensive.

 Beer Contamination: Early Detection Signs

-One better (or perhaps, complementary) method to detect contamination is to use density measurements in real time to track whether a beer continues to demonstrate lower and lower density measurements (lower than the average attenuation of the pitched yeast strain).
+One better (or perhaps, complementary) method to detect contamination is to use gravity measurements in real time to track whether a beer continues to demonstrate lower and lower gravity measurements (lower than the average attenuation of the pitched yeast strain).
 These measurements would raise red flags to prevent a beer with a diastatic potential from leaving the brewery.